 by Carly Schorman

 Philly songwriter Nam Wayne dropped a s/t LP in February and this little gem of a tune comes to us from that release.
-“On Drugs and in Love” has a lighthearted energy that differs from a lot of the other tracks on Nam Wayne, the album.
+“On Drugs and in Love with You” has a lighthearted energy that differs from a lot of the other tracks on Nam Wayne, the album.
 The lyrics in the hook, “I’m just a mad mad carrot eating fool on drugs and in love with you,” lead me to believe that the author might actually have been in exactly the state of mind he claims when this single was penned.
 Even at his most cheeky, Nam Wayne crafts songs that beg for a revisit.
-Give “On Drugs and in Love” a listen before &/or head here for the complete LP.
+Give “On Drugs and in Love with You” a listen before &/or head here for the complete LP.

 This experimental folk group from Philadelphia has a dark, swampy feel.
 On the Water either draws inspiration from the music of Tom Waits or they must wrestle alligators.
 Are there even alligators in West Philly?
 The vocalist for On the Water has a grizzled sound that matches the gloomy atmosphere of that pervades their new single, “Sun Temple”.
 The combination has a stoic, if somewhat foreboding, feel that reminds me of The Handsome Family.
 “Sun Temple” marks the first single from the band’s forthcoming release, Superposition, which comes out later this month (4/21) so make sure you get that pre-order in STAT!
 You can check out “Sun Temple” from On the Water and pre-order the band’s new album through Bandcamp here.